 Thanks to its hot pink and vibrant orange flashing fluorescent signage, the exterior of the Flamingo mimics a showgirl in full costume and is hard to miss.
 The property is steeped in history as the oldest hotel on the strip, having been opened by mobster Bugsy Siegel in 1946.
 And though it has undergone an overhaul, as well as several upgrades and renovations since then, it still holds a retro vibe that guests identify with and return to often.

 Inside, expect to be greeted by decor that’s happily stuck in the late ’70s/early ’80s with highly polished white floors, gold trim, and mirrored walls.
-It’s like being thrown back in time, especially with accent color splashes of hot pink here and there, and typical over-the-top Vegas carpet.
-There are plenty of escalators with vague signage, but there’s no mistaking the check-in desk given the long line of travelers corralled into a line by retractable belt barriers, all checking in or out thanks to the Flamingo’s reasonable rates and convenient location.
+It’s like being thrown back in time, especially with accent color splashes of hot pink here and there, and over-the-top Vegas carpet.
+There are plenty of escalators with vague signage, but there’s no mistaking the check-in desk given the long line of travelers corralled into a line by retractable belt barriers.

 A spa and some shops are also conveniently on-site.